 Two small statuettes representing naked youths were separately registered into the museum, but a sketch in one of F.W.
 Green's notebooks shows they were originally joined together, making them one of the earliest surviving pair statuettes known from ancient Egypt.
 Green also recorded its findspot as coming "from soil under large inscribed mace", which must be a reference to the Scorpion mace-head now in the Ashmolean.
 Together with it was a small carving of a prisoner, a subject that is relatively rare amongst the ivory figurines.
-Prisoners appear in only a few examples and are typically presented in a submissive kneeling position, with chrome.
-The possibility that they may have originally been painted should also not be ruled out.
+Prisoners appear in only a few examples and are typically presented in a submissive kneeling position, with their arms bound at the elbows behind the back.